camiltang/facebook-ads_google-script/README.md

-# facebook ads insight on google app script
+# Facebook Ads Insight on Google App Script

 This script request data from Facebook Inisght API v5.0 asyncronus and imports in a Google Sheet.